956MB/reddit-download-button/README.md

 ##### Userscript (Greasyfork/Tampermonkey):

 1. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser
-2. Click on this link to open the script in Tampermonkey: [Reddit Download Button Script](https://greasyfork.org/en/scripts/501718-reddit-image-downloader)
+2. Click on this link to open the script in Tampermonkey: [Reddit Download Buttons Script](https://greasyfork.org/en/scripts/501718-reddit-download-buttons)
 3. Click on the "Install" or "Update" button
 4. The script should now be active on Reddit